-If you're planning a getaway to the French capital with someone special, finding the best spots for romantic walks in Paris is probably high up on your to-do list.
+If you're planning a getaway to the French capital with someone special, finding the best spots for romantic walks in Paris is likely to be high up on your to-do list.
 Paris is a city that naturally exudes romance, so meandering aimlessly (or purposefully, for that matter) is definitely recommended.
-Naturally, though, some spots are more likely to set the mood than others.
+Naturally, though, some places have more potential to set the mood than others.
 Here are a few of our favorite places in the city to steal away to with your beau or belle.

 Louvres/Tuileries Area: For Old-World Elegance

 When you're looking for classic Paris, this area can't be beat.
 Meander with your cheri/e around the opulent galeries and plazas surrounding the Louvre and the Tuileries garden for a classic romantic walk.
 I also recommend ducking into the splendid old covered passageways, shops, and gardens at the Palais Royal, and exploring the nearby Galerie Vivienne, a quaint "arcade" that transports you to a Paris of an entirely different era.
 In fact, the entire area known as the Grands Boulevards offers an old-world glamour and charm that many couples will love basking in together.